Where to Find Reliable Car Insurance Company Ratings

 J.D.
 Power Customer Satisfaction Ratings

-In 2025, top performers in claims satisfaction included Erie Insurance (743), NJM Insurance (731), and Liberty Mutual (730), while the industry average sat around 700.
-Lower scorers like National General (605) and Safeco (672) should give shoppers pause — especially since a poor claims experience is often most costly when you need it least.
-USAA consistently leads overall (741+), though eligibility is limited to military members and their families.
+In the 2025 studies, the industry average for overall auto insurance satisfaction sat at 644 out of 1,000 — a 2-point decline from the prior year, with 38% of customers landing in the lowest satisfaction segment.
+For claims satisfaction, the industry average climbed 3 points to 700 out of 1,000, with top performers including Erie Insurance (743), NJM Insurance (731), and Liberty Mutual (730).
+Lower scorers like National General (605) and Safeco (672) should give shoppers serious pause — especially since a poor claims experience costs you the most when you need help the most.
+USAA consistently leads overall satisfaction metrics, though eligibility is limited to military members and their families.

 AM Best Financial Strength Ratings